CubOfJudahsLion/fountain-parser/README.md

 - Unicode spaces are turned into the vanilla space, except for the *hair space*, which is discarded.

-- The parser discards notes, boneyards, sections and synopses.
-Only printable content is retained.
+- The parser keeps everything: notes, boneyards, sections and synopses.
+  Some possible conversion targets have equivalents and might want to conserve them.

+## Tentative Grammar

+While the <span style="font-family: serif">Fountain</span> spec does not have a

 # Building